1952 Republican Party vice presidential candidate selection

 After Eisenhower was nominated, his key supporters met to discuss vice presidential possibilities.
 Eisenhower informed the group's chairman, Herbert Brownell Jr. that he did not wish to appear to dictate to the convention by formally sponsoring a single candidate, so the group reviewed several, including Taft, Everett Dirksen, and Alfred E. Driscoll, all of whom they quickly rejected.
 Dewey then raised Nixon's name; the group quickly concurred.
 Brownell checked with Eisenhower, who indicated his approval.
 Brownell then called Nixon to inform him that he was Eisenhower's choice.
 Nixon accepted, then departed for Eisenhower's hotel room to discuss the details of the campaign and Eisenhower's plans for his vice president if the ticket was successful in the general election.

 The delegates soon assembled to formalize the selection.
 Nixon asked Knowland to nominate him, and Knowland agreed.
 After Taft supporter John W. Bricker declined Nixon's request to second the nomination, Driscoll agreed to do so.
 There were no other candidates, and Nixon was nominated by acclamation.

 Months after the convention, Eisenhower considered asking Nixon to step down as running mate due to controversy surrounding campaign expenses, but Nixon rallied public opinion with his Checkers speech and remained on the ticket.
-The Eisenhower–Nixon ticket won the 1952 election, as well as the 1956 election, defeating the Stevenson–Sparkman and Stevenson–Kefauver tickets, respectively.
-Nixon went on to become the Republican presidential nominee in 1960 but ultimately lost to John F. Kennedy in the close general election.
-He would later be elected president in his own right in 1968 and 1972.
+The Eisenhower–Nixon ticket won the 1952 election, defeating the Stevenson–Sparkman ticket, as well as the 1956 election, in which they defeated the ticket of Stevenson and Kefauver.
+Nixon was the Republican presidential nominee in 1960 but lost to John F. Kennedy in the close general election.
+He lost the election for California governor in 1962, but was elected president in 1968 and 1972.